tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

   - There is only one box with 30 spaces
   - The release Pokémon feature does appear to function
 - Adjusted the amount of PokéBalls that Nanami gives you after you defeat your rival from 6 to 99
-  - Her dialogue still states that she is giving you 6 because this is only temporary while I work on better systems of implementation for getting items
 - Made the forced Rival end demo text at the end of Route 1 not trigger automatically
   - Talking to the Rival will cause the dialogue to trigger as normal and send the player back to the title screen (need a better solution)
 - Implemented the Continue Game option on the title screen